 Says Dr. Barr:

 Peak crying between three weeks and 8 weeks, 1 hour a day or 5?
 That's a huge amount of variance!

 As we often remind new parents, every baby is different.
-You need to get to know YOUR baby, and realize that her personality and patterns may not match that of any other baby you or your friends or family have ever known.
+You need to get to know YOUR baby, and realize that their personality and patterns may not match that of any other baby you or your friends or family have ever known.
 On one hand, that's a lovely thought - your baby truly is unique!
-But when it comes to trying to figure out what's going on with her, sometimes that originality can make parents' jobs more difficult.
+But when it comes to trying to figure out what's going on with them, sometimes that originality can make parents' jobs more difficult.
 That means that even though your friend swears by "the 5 S's," they just might not do the trick for you right now.
-And neither might any of your other Facebook friends' best tips for baby soothing.
+(And neither might any of your other Facebook friends' best tips for baby soothing.)

 Instead, we've put together some hints for parents to encourage the kind of environment needed in those early weeks when SUPPORT is desperately needed and ENTERTAINING is absolutely last on the list.